ryanbrwr/opal/README.md

 * You shouldn't have to exit the tab to look up currency conversions
 * You should be able to receive push notifications directly to your phone via SMS

-Of course there is a ton more that will be added to Brew Bot in the near future.
+Of course there is a ton more that will be added to Opal in the near future.
 I will be making more updates and adding new features consistently as time goes on.

 ### Built With